hyperledger/aries-rfcs/concepts/0478-coprotocols/README.md

 * It doesn't explain how the payment protocol emits output that its caller can consume.
 Individual agents could code proprietary answers to this question, but interoperability would be lost.

-* It doesn't offer a signalling mechanism that would let the two protocols proceed in parallel, syncing up ony when necessary.
+* It doesn't offer a signalling mechanism that would let the two protocols proceed in parallel, syncing up only when necessary.

 * It doesn't explain how errors propagate, or how to decide what they mean for the calling protocol.